 You head to the local car dealership to peruse the mopeds for sale.
 You let the car salesman know you’re looking into a moped.
-His immediate response is to offer you a test drive in their newest luxury SUV.
+His immediate response is to offer you a test drive in their newest sedan.

 Why would the car salesman do that?
-Why does he try to sell you a luxury SUV after you specifically explained that you’re in the market for a moped and nothing else?
+Why does he try to sell you a sedan after you specifically explained that you’re in the market for a moped?

 It all has to do with how the car salesmen gets paid.
 If he sells you a moped, he makes a small commission.
-But if he sells you a luxury SUV, he makes bank.
+But if he sells you a sedan, he makes more.